liamo94/codepad-vscode/README.md

 ### Source Code

-The source code is available on GitHub [here](https://github.com/liamo94/codepad-vscode)
+The source code is available on GitHub [here](https://github.com/liamo94/codepad-vscode).

 ## Installing

 You can install the latest version of the extension via the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=liamoco.codepad).

-Alternatively, open Visual Studio code, press `Cmd + shift + P` on Mac or `Ctrl + shift + P` on Windows and type:
+Alternatively, open Visual Studio code, press `cmd + shift + P` on Mac or `ctl + shift + P` on Windows and type:

 > ext install liamoco.codepad